COSC3020/tail-recursion-qdog307/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+For tail recursion  the final action is to call itself, so after the call there is nothing left to do.
+The two do differ as the non-tail-recursive has an exponential growth because of the calls growing.
+The complexity is $\Theta$(n)

+## Sources

+For this I looked at the slides for DP and the hinted fibonaci.
+I then looked up what tail recursive means and that it is just the action of calling itself.
+The test code was generated from chatgpt